math-comp/Abel/README.md

    - This will download and build the required packages, wait until you get a shell.
    - You need to type this command every time you open a new terminal.
-   - You can call `nix-shell` with option `--arg print-env true` instead, to show which packages have been made available.
+   - You can call `nixEnv` after you start the nix shell to see your work environemnet (or call `nix-shell` with option `--arg print-env true`).

 3. You are now in the correct work environment.
 You can do
    > make